markogrady1/scrollsjs/README.md

 </script>
 ```

-You may change background color, hovercolor or both.
+You may change background color, hover color or both.

 ##Enjoy!!